 Flood exposure for Delta populations, places, and assets is evaluated using the flood hazard maps described in Section 4.2.2 by overlaying the flood exposure layers on the geospatial locations of various assets and resources compiled in the asset inventory (Section 2.2).
 Exposure to flooding is tabulated for each asset category for near-term (2030), mid-century (2050), and end-of-century (2085) timeframes.
 Results are generally presented at the Delta-wide or county level, with the exception of people, which is presented at the county, city, and census designated place level to provide additional geographic granularity to Delta stakeholders to better understand potential impacts within their communities.

-Exposure to extreme heat hazards is considered to be geographically uniform throughout the Delta because analysis of projected changes in number of extreme heat days showed little spatial variation across the Delta (i.e., while the absolute temperature threshold that defines an extreme heat day does vary throughout the Delta, there are only small geographic differences in the projected changes to the number of extreme heat days throughout the Delta; see Section 3.2.1.2).
-As a result, spatially varying exposure to changing extreme heat hazards is not discussed.
+Exposure to extreme heat hazards is considered at the county, city, and Census designated place level when discussing impacts to human populations in the Delta since some areas of the Delta are projected to experience a larger increase in the number of extreme heat days in the future.
+Spatially varying exposure to changing extreme heat hazards is not discussed for physical assets and these impacts are discussed at a Delta-wide scale.